Jack

 heat exchanger 29A or 29B, or directly back to pump 102A.

-four-way solenoid valve 103B which directs the heat transfer
+to four-way solenoid valve 103B which directs the heat

-fluid to either heat exchanger 29C or 29D, or directly back to
+transfer fluid to either heat exchanger 29C or 29D, or

-pump 102B.
-External heat source 104B is turned on when
+directly back to pump 102B.
+External heat source 104B is

 Referring to FIG. 9, solenoid valves 44A, 44B, 44C and 44D,

-means 105 so that only one valve of valve set 44 is open, and
+controller means 105 so that only one valve of valve set 44

-only one valve of valve set 47 is open, so that inlet line
+is open, and only one valve of valve set 47 is open, so that

-108A is in fluid communication with the only one of outlet
+inlet line 108A is in fluid communication with the only one

-communication with the only one of outlet lines 107C, 107D or
+is in fluid communication with the only one of outlet lines

-prevents heat cascading during the bottoming part of each
+during the base part and bottoming part of each phase.

 215.degree.
 C. and 15 bar, with adsorption at 175.degree.
 C.